St. Lucia is one of the few volcanic islands in the Caribbean and the only one with a mud Bath!

 |

-The springs, from which the area gets its name, Sulphur Springs, occurs at the intersection of two fault lines which traverse the centre of a large steep sided volcanic depression, called “Qualibou” caldera.
-This caldera is about 32, 000 to 39,000 years old.
+The Sulphur springs, from which the area derives its name, occur at the intersection of two fault lines that cross the center of a large, steep-sided volcanic depression known as the "Qualibou" caldera.
+This caldera is estimated to be between 32,000 and 39,000 years old.

 Its 46 hectares spreads majestically between two hills that are centrally located within St. Lucia’s Piton World Heritage Site; a status accorded by the United Nations Educational Scientific and Cultural Organization (UNESCO) for the area’s outstanding universal beauty and unique natural phenomenon, to a 2,909 hectare area which includes the world famous pitons, Gros and Petit Piton.
 The area is a realm of the senses and a stark reminder of the volcanic origin of the island; however, the present tranquility and captivating beauty of the area, belies the fact the forces that shaped it are still very much alive.